Skip to main content

 United Kingdom 14

-Note that for the US marketplace, you can add a listing to a markdown promotion as soon as you list the item.
+Note that for the US marketplace, you can add a listing to a markdown discount as soon as you list the item.

 Seller requirements

-A seller must have an active eBay store subscription before they can use promoted listings with Promotions Manager.
+A seller must have an active eBay store subscription before they can use Discounts Manager.

 Store Email Campaigns